Craft labor insights in Jacksonville

 Craft compensation flexibility in Jacksonville

-Jacksonville professionals are generally less willing to accept lower pay compared to national averages in most trades.
-However, Jacksonville and national averages are generally close, with several trades showing only a slight difference; except for Heavy Equipment Operators and Pipefitters.
+Jacksonville professionals are generally less willing to accept lower pay compared to national averages in most trades at 1.12X compared to national.
+However, Jacksonville and national averages are generally close, with several trades showing only a slight difference.

 Non-financial compensation trends

 Benefits are a top priority across all trades in Jacksonville, suggesting that job security and perks are crucial for retaining these professionals.
-Benefits are consistently the most significant motivation across all trades, with interest ranging from approximately 35% to 40%.
+Benefits are consistently the most significant motivation across all trades, with interest ranging from approximately 35% to 40%, with a total average across trades of 42.3%, which is higher than national.

-The strong interest in Training & Upskilling indicates a desire for personal growth and skill advancement within their careers, particularly for Drywallers and HEOS.
+The strong interest in training & upskilling indicates a desire for personal growth and skill advancement within their careers, particularly for laborers, concrete workers and welders.

 Meet Jacksonville’s biggest employers of craft professionals

-Our data reveals that Petticoat-Schmitt Civil Contractors is the most prominent employer in Jacksonville with a significant number of carpenters, electricians, concrete workers, heavy equipment operators, plumbers, welders, pipefitters and pipelayers citing it as a past or current employer.
+Our data reveals that Petticoat-Schmitt Civil Contractors is the most prominent employer in Jacksonville with close to 100 carpenters, electricians, concrete workers, heavy equipment operators, plumbers, welders, pipefitters and pipelayers on Skillit citing it as a past or current employer.

 Skill, Experience & Certifications

 Craft professionals in Jacksonville have a mixed bag of scores by trade.
-Laborers and Pipelayers show equal or higher skill assessment scores compared to the national average while Carpenters, Electricians, Concrete Workers, Drywallers, Plumbers, Welders, and Pipefitters exhibit lower skill assessment scores than their national counterparts.
+Carpenters, plumbers, welders, pipefitters and pipelayers show equal or higher skill assessment scores compared to the national average while electricians, laborers, concrete workers, HEOs and drywallers exhibit lower skill assessment scores than their national counterparts.
 The latter shows an opportunity for further training or development to align with national averages.

 Work authorization

-Laborers in Jacksonville have a significantly higher percentage of authorization compared to the national average.
-However, electricians, HEOs, Drywallers, Welders, and Pipefitters show notably lower authorization rates than their national counterparts.
+Laborers in Jacksonville have a significantly lower percentage of authorization compared to the national average at 0.75X.
+Electricians, HEOs, drywallers, welders, pipelayers and pipefitters show notably lower authorization rates than their national counterparts.
+Interestingly, the ‘would rather not say’ category is also high at 1.6X national.
 This is an opportunity for employers to up-skill key trades.

 Gender and language